Kavanaghs History, Family Crest & Coats of Arms

 Those scribes in Ireland during the Middle Ages recorded names as they sounded.
 Consequently, in this era many people were recorded under different spellings each time their name was written down.
 Research on the Kavanaghs family name revealed numerous spelling variations, including Cavanagh, Kavanagh, Kavanah, Cavanaugh, Keevan, Cavanaw, Kavanaw, Cavenaugh, Cavanough, Cavaneagh, Cavana, Cavena, Cavinaugh, Kavina, Kavena, Kavanaugh, Cavanach, Kavanach, Cabenagh, O'Cavanagh, O'Kavanagh, Keaveney, Geaveney, M'Cavanna and many more.

 Early Notables of the Kavanaghs family (pre 1700)

-, also known as Kit Cavanagh and Mother Ross was a...
-Another 26 words (2 lines of text) are included under the topic Early Kavanaghs Notables in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) are included under the topic Early Kavanaghs Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kavanaghs family